isomerpages/moe-bukitviewpri/_bvps-experience/Learn For Life Programmes/Applied Learning Program IRIS.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p>MBA uses board games as the main</p>
-<p>medium for students to go through the</p>
-<p>PRI2 process.
-In this age of technology,</p>
-<p>offline board games are still valuable as</p>
-<p>they offer learning and entertainment</p>
-<p>beyond screen time.
-In the PRI2 process, students apply adaptive thinking
-through play and deploying strategies to win.
-They will also be given opportunities to ideate on modifications to the games by applying critical and inventive thinking, as they will continue to refine, improve and innovate on the games.</p>
+MBA uses board games as the main medium for students to go through the PRI2 process.
+In this age of technology, offline board games are still valuable as they offer learning and entertainment beyond screen time.
+In the PRI2 process, students apply adaptive thinking through play and deploying strategies to win.
+They will also be given opportunities to ideate on modifications to the games by applying critical and inventive thinking, as they will continue to refine, improve and innovate on the games.<p></p>
 </td>
 </tr>
 <tr>
 <td rowspan="1" colspan="2">
-<p>CodeIT! develops computational thinking in students using different technological
-tools.</p>
-<p>Through the six years in BVPS, students will start with pre-coding skills
+CodeIT! develops computational thinking in students using different technological tools.
+Through the six years in BVPS, students will start with pre-coding skills and button-based programming, where they play with simple robots such as the Blue-Bot, and then progress to basic and advanced block-based and text coding skills through play with robots such as Vex<p></p>
-and button-based</p>
-<p>programming, where they play with simple robots such as the Blue-Bot,
-and then progress to</p>
-<p>basic and advanced block-based and text coding skills through play with
-robots such as Vex</p>
 </td>
 </tr>
 <tr>
 <td rowspan="1" colspan="1">
 <p>Go, Stick’EM or Micro:bit and also learn about artificial intelligence.
 They then innovate and apply critical, adaptive and inventive thinking when they identify problems and develop solutions or products.
 Students will also reflect on the strategies used and how they can improve on their solutions.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p></p>